These are my top tips for the best mindfulness, spiritual and yoga content writing, based on my experience as a freelance writer for hire.

 - Write down the benefits your reader will get from reading your writing

-- Write down why this piece of copy writing is different to other pieces on the same theme
+- Write down why this piece of yoga copywriting is different to other pieces on the same theme

 - Write a list of ways you will make your writing achieve its purpose.